Mari-W/ktor-vue-starter/README.md

 - Terminal 2: `yarn --cwd src-vue serve`

-This template includes hot reloading for both Ktor and VueJS.
-For perfect development experience you will need two terminals.
+First run `yarn --cwd src-vue install` in project root or `yarn install` in the `src-vue` directory.
+For hot reloading you will need two terminals.
 In the first terminal we want to run our backend with either `./gradlew -t run` or `gradle -t run` when gradle is installed locally.
 To run the Vue Dev Server either go into the `src-vue` directory and run `yarn serve` or execute `yarn --cwd src-vue serve` in the root directory of the project.